 In the peak season, all the international movers are busy and fully booked.
 In general, it’s cheaper for you to move in low months (from September to April) you could negotiate an additional discount with your mover too.
 As a tip, always do good research before you choose your international mover.

-2. Downsize your belongings before the long-distance move:
+2. Downsize your belongings before long-distance moving:

 Make a clear review of what is important and what isn’t.
 See what items you won’t use in your new home, and what items are cheaper to buy there.
 Then consider selling those unwanted items to get extra cash, or even consider donating them (you will be saving on shipping costs).